-We present a method to derive a small number of speech motor control "primitives" that can produce linguisticallyinterpretable articulatory movements.
-We envision that such a dictionary of primitives can be useful for speech motor control, particularly in finding a low-dimensional subspace for such control.
-First, we use the iterative Linear Quadratic Gaussian with Learned Dynamics (iLQG-LD) algorithm to derive (for a set of utterances) a set of stochastically optimal control inputs to a learned dynamical systems model of the vocal tract that produces desired movement sequences.
+We present a method to derive a small number of speech motor control "primitives" that can produce linguistically-interpretable articulatory movements.
+We envision that such a dictionary of primitives can be useful for speech motor control, particularly in finding a lowdimensional subspace for such control.
+First, we use the iterative Linear Quadratic Gaussian (iLQG) algorithm to derive (for a set of utterances) a set of stochastically optimal control inputs to a dynamical systems model of the vocal tract that produces desired movement sequences.
 Second, we use a convolutive Nonnegative Matrix Factorization with sparseness constraints (cNMFsc) algorithm to find a small dictionary of control input primitives that can be used to reproduce the aforementioned optimal control inputs that produce the observed articulatory movements.
-The method performs favorably on both qualitative and quantitative evaluations conducted on synthetic data produced by an articulatory synthesizer.
-Such a primitivesbased framework could help inform theories of speech motor control and coordination.
+Such a primitives-based framework could help inform theories of speech motor control and coordination.

-Index Terms: speech motor control, motor primitives, synergies, dynamical systems, iLQG, NMF.
+Keywords: speech motor control, motor primitives, synergies, dynamical systems, iLQG, NMF.